fadafful/otp-auth-with-google-authenticator/README.md

 Let's get started:
 1. npm init -y
 2. npm install express ejs
-3. npm install otplib --save
+3. npm install otplib
+4. npm install qrcode
-4. create your app.js
+5. create your app.js
-5. Also added a bit of Playwright for testing of a heading, link and title
+6. Also added a bit of Playwright for testing of a heading, link and title